 I’m what Cornell Capa considered to be a “concerned photographer.”
-These days, just about any photographer who is sensitive to what feels like a world of multiplying social injustices must qualify.
-I have a particular interest in protecting the environment as well, and the two go hand-in-hand: we’re beginning a long march, so to speak, toward a period of global climgration (migration caused by climate change) – impacting and exacerbating a host of critical issues.
+These days, just about any photographer who is sensitive to what feels like a world of multiplying societal issues must qualify.
+I have a particular interest in protecting the environment as well, and the two go hand-in-hand now that we’ve entered the Anthropocene – a geological period in which humanity is impacting the very nature of Earth.

-I’ve chosen a couple areas of interest to focus on in response, including support for those who are politically underrepresented.
-Participation in the Women’s March on Washington, among several others, and a relationship to members of the Lakota Sioux in Standing Rock, North Dakota, has produced imagery that intends to influence in viewers an empathetic position.
-Recent time spent navigating the (figurative) minefield of Afghanistan was an intense experience that further drives my sense of urgency to capture and convey the cultural heritage of fragile societies that are on the brink of either destruction or implosion.
+I’ve become interested in expressing my concerns photographically, which includes documenting those who are culturally underrepresented.
+Participation in the Women’s March on Washington and other social justice events, and a relationship to members of the Lakota Sioux in Standing Rock, North Dakota, has produced imagery that intends to influence in viewers an empathetic position.
+Recent time spent navigating the figurative minefield of Afghanistan was an intense experience that further drives my sense of urgency to capture and convey the cultural heritage of fragile societies that are on the brink of either destruction or implosion.
 I can name several; sometimes erosion is hard to detect until the bottom drops out.

-Having lived in five countries and spent time in well over 50 has imbued my photographic perspective with a certain sensitivity that comes from fully immersive travel experiences.
-I only began photographing seriously about 12 years ago – long enough for some, late for embarking on a lifetime passion.
-That said, I wasn’t quite ready before then – preoccupied as I was with living in Saudi Arabia or Singapore, or adjusting to five years of life in Japan.
+Having lived in several countries and spent time in well over 50 has imbued my photographic perspective with a certain sensitivity that comes from fully immersive travel experiences.
+I only began photographing seriously about 15 years ago – long enough for some, late for embarking on a lifetime passion.
+That said, I wasn’t quite ready before then, preoccupied as I was with living in Saudi Arabia or Singapore, or adjusting to five years of life in Japan.
 There was a sort of inventory of life experiences I had to absorb before translating my philosophy, which took years to fully congeal, into a photographic vision.
 I’m grateful for the necessary time spent in creative gestation.

 It’s also helped that I’ve been in marketing for more than 25 years, having earned my credentials and several awards in the business world.
-This has chiseled and honed a significant facet of my creative style, which spans corporate strategy (especially in the field of sustainability), graphic design, copy writing, video production, web development and most anything that has required creative ideas to shape rhetorical messaging.
+This has chiseled and honed a significant facet of my creative style, which spans corporate strategy, graphic design, copy writing, video production, web development and most anything that has required creative ideas to shape rhetorical messaging.
 I’ve been lucky to work professionally as the person I actually am.